Winchester Mystery House begins Unhinged, the all-new immersive theatrical Halloween experience.

 The Mansion is opened for public tours.
 Mayme Brown is the first tour guide.
 Sarah Winchester’s old gardens become “Winchester Park” where families can come and picnic and enjoy themselves.

-Famed magician Harry Houdini visits the mansion on Halloween night, seeking to debunk the paranormal stories.
+Famed magician Harry Houdini visits the mansion near Halloween night, seeking to debunk the paranormal stories.
 He leaves with more questions than answers, and famously referred to it as “The Mystery House.”

 House is officially marketed as the Winchester Mystery House.
 Postcards are created by Frasher Fotos.